cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/ra1n-chromeos-a8x-a9x.md

 1. Open the `pongoOS.zip` file, navigate to `PongoConsolidated.bin`, then extract it.
     - Keep note of where you extract this
-1. Run the `checkra1n` binary in CLI mode using this custom pongoOS in the terminal using `sudo checkra1n -c -k [path to PongoConsolidated.bin]`
+1. Run the `checkra1n` binary in CLI mode using this custom pongoOS in the terminal using `TERM=linux sudo checkra1n -c -k [path to PongoConsolidated.bin]`
 1. Plug your iOS device into your computer
 1. You will now be presented with instructions in how to reboot your device into <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>, click `Start` to begin
     - Follow the instructions until your device shows a black screen